 Recently I listened over the course of several days as my niece Rebekah, her husband Elliot, and their two-year-old daughter Darby had a nightly devotional.
-Darby knew that before going to bed there was an appointed time for her parents and her to spend time with God.
-Elliot indicated this time to her with these words, “Darby go and get the Bible.”
+Darby knew before going to bed there was an appointed time for her parents and her to spend time with God.
+Elliot indicated this time to her with these words, “Darby get the Bible.”
 Elliot then read from it and he followed the reading with these words, “Darby, remember, God talks to us through the Bible and we talk to God in prayer.
 Let us pray.”
 Their daily devotional caused me to pause and reflect.

 God has graciously spoken through the Scriptures.
 The psalmist understood this grace gift (Psalm 119), even though he had only a portion of the full counsel of God’s word.
 In writing to Timothy, the Apostle Paul gave the purpose of this gift, “ All Scripture is breathed out by God and profitable for teaching, for reproof, for correction, and for training in righteousness, that the man of God may be complete, equipped for every good work” (2 Timothy 3:16-17).
 Why would I even consider not having a daily intake of the Scripture God has given me?

 Elliot in his prayers asked God to take care of the unborn baby in Rebekah’s womb, for Darby to come to faith in Jesus Christ at an early age, and other requests.
-Elliot knows that God is in control of ever thing; therefore, he takes his requests to God in faith and trusts him for the outcome.
+Elliot knows God is in control of ever thing; therefore, he takes his requests to God in faith and trusts him for the outcome.
 Why would I not go to God?
-Self-sufficiency, misplaced faith and trust, or just lack of discipline.
+Self-sufficiency, misplaced faith and trust, or just a lack of discipline.
 I am commanded to pray, “Continue steadfastly in prayer, being watchful in it with thanksgiving” (Colossians 4:2).
-It is vital that I have conversation with God daily and not just during my time of devotion.
+It is vital I have conversations with God daily and not just during my time of devotion.